In AT&T’s WarnerMedia spinoff, a Hollywood outsider again learns a tough lesson

 “The days of synergy between content and distribution are long gone,” Begley noted.

 Matsushita executives had a similar thought.
-Hoping to keep up with rival Sony, which a year earlier had bought Columbia Pictures (the relationship continues, uneasily, to this day), Matsushita snapped up the famous Lew Wasserman-run MCA.
+Hoping to keep up with rival Sony, which a year earlier had bought Columbia Pictures (the relationship lurches forward, uneasily, to this day), Matsushita snapped up the famous Lew Wasserman-run MCA.
 Hardware and software, its executives said, could finally be together.

 “But what does one really have to do with another?”
 Kuntz said.
 “They learned that pretty quickly.”

 Kuntz said this may be the reason modern tech companies have held off on a major Hollywood acquisition; it could explain why rumors of an MGM buy from Amazon — which as a retailer with an entertainment studio is a kind of partial outsider — as yet remain unfulfilled.
 (The company could, experts say, have a slightly different rationale — helping its burgeoning advertising business — than the distribution synergies of many other outsiders.
-(Amazon founder and chief executive Jeff Bezos owns The Washington Post.)
+Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

 The rare case of an outside company successfully acquiring a Hollywood powerhouse in recent years came when Comcast purchased NBCUniversal from General Electric in 2009.
 But Comcast had spent years adjacent to the entertainment industry, negotiating with cable networks on rates.